flaskevann/console-encryption/README.md

 Every printed non-plain text is base64 encoded for easy storage and network transfers.

+UPDATED 2020-09-06: This library has a few problems and is outdated - you should really use AES GCM today.

 ## AES

 ##### Generate new key and IV: